 Oklahoma City Taxotere Canalicular Stenosis Attorneys

 Did you develop canalicular stenosis after taking the chemotherapy drug Taxotere?
-If so, Hotze Runkle might be able to represent you in your lawsuit against the drug company, Sanofi-Aventis.
+If so, Hotze Runkle PLLC might be able to represent you in your lawsuit against the drug company, Sanofi-Aventis.
 Canalicular stenosis is a serious eye condition that causes a range of debilitating symptoms, such as severe eye-watering, blurriness, and swollen eyelids.

 Unfortunately, Sanofi-Aventis failed to warn doctors about the risk of this serious condition.
 Canalicular stenosis is preventable, if it’s closely monitored, but doctors didn’t know to watch for this condition.